 What I can definitely tell you is that this illness made M feel anxious and terrified.
 Not only was it difficult for my wife, it undoubtedly affected me.
 I worried about her not knowing what the future holds.

 I knew, however, that I wasn’t going to give up on her.
 Some wooses (men) don’t want to take responsibility for helping their women.
 It is either too overwhelming for them and they can’t cope with it, others are just too selfish to care.

 Anxiety involves extreme feelings of fear and worry.
 We know that the physical symptoms might include a racing heart, rapid breathing, and sweating but coming to terms with chronic, life-changing illnesses can give you more psychological symptoms.

-Persistent worry and loss of confidence makes decision-making difficult and can lead to withdrawal and avoidance of people and places.
+Persistent worry and loss of confidence make decision-making difficult and can lead to withdrawal and avoidance of people and places.